Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 }
 ```

-What's the difference between rust's pointer and raw pointer?
+What's the difference between rust's 'regular' pointers and raw pointers?

 ---